huit/ec2-devops-deploy-poc/README.md

 machine, using the EC2 command line tools.
 Ultimately, we'll document how to initiate the start and build of the client system from other mechanisms, including from a CI build system.

+To start, clone this repository (see the top of the page) then edit the _localrc_ file to reflect your specific information, and to choose a bootstrap script to provide to cloud-init on the newly launched instance.

+    $ git clone [this repository]
+    $ cd ec2-drupal-devops-deploy-poc
+    $ vi localrc

+Then from the root directory

+   $ ./launch.sh

+This will start up an instance, then push the script specified by the "$BOOTSTRAP" variable
+to the started instance in the "user-data" meta-data field, which will be consumed by the "cloud-init" service on the instance, and executed at the end of the startup sequence.
+If this is set to

+    BOOTSTRAP=